 - 3 tbsp nutritional yeast

-- 2 tbsp whole-wheat flour (for gluten free gravy – use rice powder)
+- 2 tbsp whole-wheat flour (for gluten free gravy - use rice flour)

 - ¼ tsp ground black pepper

-- In a large sauce pan, heat olive oil.
+- In a large sauce pan, heat ½ cup of vegetable broth.

 - Add onion and mushrooms and saute three minutes.

 - Add red wine and cook one minute, stirring constantly.
 Stir in remaining 3 cups of broth and fresh herbs.
-Bring to a boil, reduce heat and simmer.
+Bring to a boil, reduce heat and simmer for 20 minutes.

-- Meanwhile, in a small bowl, whisk together tamari, yeast and flour to form a thick paste.
+- Meanwhile, in a small bowl, whisk together Tamari, nutritional yeast and flour to form a thick paste.

 - Add mixture to pan, whisking constantly to make sure the paste dissolves.
 Bring to a boil and boil another minute, stirring constantly.
 Add salt, pepper and fresh sage.